Application Configuration

 app()

-To execute migrations, use the following command in your terminal:
+To execute migrations, use the following command in your code:

 # Basic migration